iamdonovan/spymicmac/doc/setup.rst

     Because of recent changes to the USGS API, you will need to install ``usgs`` from github (https://github.com/kapadia/usgs), rather than from PyPI.

-In order for this two work, you will need to do the following things:
+In order for this to work, you will need to do the following things:

 - create a free USGS EarthExplorer account: https://earthexplorer.usgs.gov/
 - add your EarthExplorer login credentials to a ``.netrc`` (or ``_netrc``) file in your ``$home`` directory.